• Skip to primary navigation

 It certainly warms you up, and the cake is undeniably made of chestnuts — you get that deep nutty flavor, not sugar overload.

-Tea or wine is my favorite beverage with a slice of this Tuscan dessert.
+Tea or wine is my favorite beverage for this classic Tuscan dessert.

 Panforte